 It is the Holy Spirit who directs the heart of Paul and his associates toward the hope of righteousness.
 Legalism works through the power of self; grace works through the power of the Holy Spirit.
 This is the divine side.
 Grace depends on God to work.
 There is a stark contrast in the method employed between legalism and grace.
-One depends on God and the other depends on self.
+One depends on God, and the other depends on the self.

 The Greek word for “eagerly wait” occurs seven times in the New Testament for Christ’s return (Romans 8:19, 23, 25; 1 Corinthians 1:7; Galatians 5:5; Philippians 3:20; Hebrews 9:28).
 We “eagerly” wait because it is worth waiting for.
 That is why we anxiously anticipate it.
 When we possess it, we enter into its blessedness.
 We have not arrived yet.
-Jesus saved our soul but He will save our body in a future day.
+Jesus saved our soul, but He will save our body in the future day.
 Until then, save your Anacin!